Hydrazine: Oxidation of ammonia via oxaziridines from peroxide

 Unlike most other processes, this approach does not produce a salt as a by-product.

 Chlorine-based oxidations

 The Olin Raschig process, first announced in 1907, produces hydrazine from sodium hypochlorite (the active ingredient in many bleaches) and ammonia without the use of a ketone catalyst.
-This method relies on the reaction of monochloramine with ammonia to create the N–N single bond as well as a hydrogen chloride byproduct:
+This method, used in their Lake Charles plant, relies on the reaction of monochloramine with ammonia to create the N–N single bond as well as a hydrogen chloride byproduct: